-Bon Secours continues to monitor the latest novel coronavirus (COVID-19) updates from the Centers for Disease Control and Prevention (CDC).
-Our clinical leaders have implemented protocols that are consistent with CDC guidelines to ensure the quality and safety of the care we provide to our patients.
+Bon Secours continues to monitor and follow the latest novel coronavirus (COVID-19) guidelines from the Centers for Disease Control and Prevention (CDC).

-This page will be frequently updated with COVID-19 information and resources for our local markets.
+This page is frequently updated with COVID-19 information and resources for our local markets.

 Frequently Asked Questions